accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 The shape of `test_img_arr` and `result_arr` is equivalent to `img_arr`.

+If you want to know how to visualize the reconstructed images, see my Jupyter notebook: [demo/demo_convolutional_auto_encoder.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_convolutional_auto_encoder.ipynb).

-## Usecase: Build Spatio-Temporal Auto-encoder.
+## Usecase: Build Spatio-Temporal Auto-Encoder.

 Setup logger for verbose output and import Python and Cython modules in the same manner as <a href="#build_encoder_decoder_based_on_LSTM_as_a_reconstruction_model">Usecase: Build Encoder/Decoder based on LSTM as a reconstruction model</a>.

-Import Python and Cython modules of the Spatio-Temporal Auto-encoder.
+Import Python and Cython modules of the Spatio-Temporal Auto-Encoder.

 ```python
 from pydbm.cnn.spatio_temporal_auto_encoder import SpatioTemporalAutoEncoder
 ```

-Build Convolutional Auto-encoder in the same manner as <a href="#build_convolutional_auto_encoder">Usecase: Build Convolutional Auto-Encoder.</a> and build Encoder/Decoder in the same manner as <a href="#build_encoder_decoder_based_on_LSTM_as_a_reconstruction_model">Usecase: Build Encoder/Decoder based on LSTM as a reconstruction model</a>.
+Build Convolutional Auto-Encoder in the same manner as <a href="#build_convolutional_auto_encoder">Usecase: Build Convolutional Auto-Encoder.</a> and build Encoder/Decoder in the same manner as <a href="#build_encoder_decoder_based_on_LSTM_as_a_reconstruction_model">Usecase: Build Encoder/Decoder based on LSTM as a reconstruction model</a>.

 Instantiate `SpatioTemporalAutoEncoder` and setup parameters.